Oklahoma man jailed for life 23 years after kidnapping stepdaughter, fathering 9 children with her

-(FOX NEWS) -- An Oklahoma man convicted of kidnapping his then-12-year-old stepdaughter and fathering nine children with her while he imprisoned her over the course of nearly 20 years was sentenced this week to life in prison, officials said.
+(Fox News) -- An Oklahoma man convicted of kidnapping his then-12-year-old stepdaughter and fathering nine children with her while he imprisoned her over nearly 20 years was sentenced this week to life in prison, officials said.

-Henri Michelle Piette, 65, was convicted last year of kidnapping and traveling with intent to engage in sexual acts with a juvenile for the 1997 kidnapping of 12-year-old Rosalynn McGinnis, whose mother he had been in a relationship with, the U.S. Attorney's Office in the Eastern District of Oklahoma said in news release as reported by Fox News.
+Henri Michelle Piette, 65, was convicted last year of kidnapping and traveling with intent to engage in sexual acts with a juvenile for the 1997 kidnapping of 12-year-old Rosalynn McGinnis, with whose mother he had been in a relationship, the U.S. Attorney’s Office in the Eastern District of Oklahoma said in a news release.

-During the trial, prosecutors detailed how Piette kidnapped the girl from her home in Poteau and subjected her to "physical and emotional abuse" over the course of nearly 20 years.
+During the trial, prosecutors detailed how Piette kidnapped the girl from her home in Poteau and subjected her to “physical and emotional abuse” over nearly 20 years.

 He repeatedly raped her beginning in 2000, when the victim was just 15 years old, resulting in the birth of nine children.

-While in captivity, Piette moved the victim dozens of times throughout the U.S. and Mexico, forcing to alter her identity by dying her hair, wearing glasses and using aliases.
-In July 2016, McGinnis, who is now in her 30s, was able to escape with eight of her children to the U.S. Consular General Offices in Nogales, Mexico.
+Piette moved the victim dozens of times throughout the U.S. and Mexico, forcing her to alter her identity by dying her hair, wearing glasses and using aliases.
+In July 2016, McGinnis, who is now in her 30s, escaped with eight of her children to the U.S. Consular General Offices in Nogales, Mexico.

-"Life in prison is a sentence the law reserves for the most serious offenders -- offenders like Henri Michelle Piette," United States Attorney Brian J. Kuester said in a statement.
-"For 20 years he inflicted extreme physical and emotional abuse on the victim and her children.
-For 20 years she feared for her and her children's lives."
+“Life in prison is a sentence the law reserves for the most serious offenders – offenders like Henri Michelle Piette,” U.S. Attorney Brian J. Kuester said in a statement.
+“For 20 years he inflicted extreme physical and emotional abuse on the victim and her children.
+For 20 years she feared for her and her children’s lives.”

 Melissa Godbold, special agent in charge of the FBI Oklahoma City Division, echoed that sentiment.